 Net Assets Presentation-In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, which is intended to improve how a not-for-profit entity classifies its net assets, as well as the information it presents in its financial statements about its liquidity and availability of resources, expenses and investment returns, and cash flows.
 The guidance replaces the three classes of net assets currently presented on the statement of financial position with two new classes of net assets, which are based on the existence or absence of donor-imposed restrictions.
 ASU No. 2016-14 includes specific disclosure requirements intended to improve a financial statement user's ability to assess an entity's available financial resources, along with its management of liquidity and liquidity risk.
 The guidance requires all not-for-profit entities to present expenses by both their natural and functional classification in a single location in the financial statements.
-ASU No. 2016-14 is effective for the National Museum for the year ending June 30, 2018.
-Early adoption is permitted.
+ASU No. 2016-14 is effective for fiscal years beginning after December 15, 2017, with early adoption permitted.
 The National Museum is currently evaluating the impact that the adoption of ASU 2016-14 will have on its financial statements.